MEET OUR TEAM

 After transferring to Clarion University, I worked with a local shelter for the next 4 years helping to foster, rehabilitate and train dogs with a spectrum of behavioral issues.
 By studying dog psychology, fellow dog behaviorists and how dogs interact with one another in a natural setting, the rehabilitation process for unbalanced dogs, and owners, became clear.

 I now rehabilitate dogs and train owners in the D.C, Maryland and Virginia region.
-I am also law student in D.C, have a Bachelor's in Business Administration with a focus in small business and am a Professional member of the International Association of Canine Professionals.
+I finished my Juris Doctorate in May 2021., have a Bachelor's in Business Administration with a focus in small business and am a Professional member of the International Association of Canine Professionals.

 Iris: The Balanced Dog